-Something inspired me to make a square.
+Something inspired me to make a square, so I created this cute sunflower afghan crochet pattern.
 I never make squares!
 I do <3 sunflowers though, and thinking of ideas on how to create a square that can be used for hats, scarves, pillows, crochet afghans, or just about anything you can think of.
 Summer Sunflowers is born!

 You can sew these together to create a beautiful sunflower crochet afghan.

-or head over to this page and create this cute bohemian messenger bag!
+or head over to create this cute bohemian messenger bag!

-A big thank you to my pattern testers for this one, who worked it up fast!
+Similarly, I’d like to say a big thank you to my pattern testers for this one, who worked it up fast!
 This pattern does work up surprisingly fast.
-I made 4 squares in less than an hour, and the big one worked up in 20 minutes <3.
+I made 4 sunflower afghan crochet pattern squares in less than an hour, and the big one worked up in 20 minutes <3.
 Can’t beat that!

 Sara Marsh over at Sunflower Cottage Crochet worked up this beauty for me.
 Her blog is fairly new, so go show her some love and support – she has a Facebook Page too.
 Thank you Sara for the fast turn-around and all the wonderful notes.